 The statement, of course, ignores two simple facts:

-Thus, even if satellite antennas to receive Christian broadcasts could somehow be made available to every person on earth, millions of people would be left listening to something of which they could not understand one single word.
-I'm not sure if bouncing American religious broadcasts off satellites will fulfill all that Christ had in mind in His Great Commission.
+Thus, even if satellite antennas to receive Christian broadcasts could somehow be made available to every person on earth, millions of people would be left listening to something they could not understand.
+I'm not sure if broadcasting American Christian programs via satellites will fulfill all that Christ had in mind in His Great Commission.

 Question:"Okay, so if flooding global airwaves with American tele-evangelists' programs does not by itself constitute completing the Great Commission, what does?
 How will we know that we are accomplishing what God calls us to do?"